xHere/xHere/README.md

 # Project 4 - *xHere*

+*xHere* is the final project by: Dhara Bavishi, Jagdeep Singh, and Michael Ting
+for: CodePath's iOS Bootcamp @ Facebook 2016

+xHere let you share a personal memory at a location that inspires you.
+Let those that come after you discover your message!

 ## User Stories

 The following **required** functionality is completed:
+- [] Based on the location of the device, user can browse a stream of content pinned by other users at the same location before.
+- [] Creating content (picture, text) and pin to the current location of the device.
+- [] Location are labeled by point of interest from Foursquare's API based on user's GPS coordinates.
+- [] Search for location by name to follow.

 The following **optional** features are implemented: